 Meatza is a play on words to describe a "pizza" with a meat crust.
 Instead of making a pizza crust with dough, you instead roll ground meat into a crust and bake it until it's crisp.

-The end result is a thin crust pizza that is low-carb, keto-friendly, carnivore friendly and both gluten-free and sugar-free.
-It only takes about 30 minutes to make and is quite filling since it is high in protein.
+The end result is a thin crust pizza that is low-carb, keto-friendly, carnivore friendly, and both gluten-free and sugar-free.
+It only takes about 30 minutes to make and is quite filling because it's a high-protein pizza base.

 Next, use the parchment paper to place the meat on a large baking pan to cook.

 The top layer of parchment paper can be removed, but you will want to leave the bottom layer of paper on so that the crust doesn't stick to the pan.

 Next, you are ready to bake your crust.

 Heat your over to 250C/450F.
 When your oven is hot, bake the meat crust for 15-20 minutes or until the crust starts looking crispy.

 Then remove the crust and drain any liquid that was released while cooking.
 You will want to carefully flip the crust over using either a spatula or another sheet of parchment paper.
 Bake the crust again for another 5-10 minutes to crisp the other side.

 When the crust is done cooking remove the crust from the oven, but leave it on so that you can bake the topping onto the crust next.

 You'll notice that the size of your crust will shrink to half the size while it cooks, but don't worry 1-2 slices of meatza it very filling.